Council is working towards creating two fully accessible beaches by 2020.

 Who: beach wheelchairs are ideal for people who have mobility limitations, including those with permanent disability, temporary disability or those with reduced mobility due to age

-Booking: use is FREE but bookings are essential, conditional upon users reading the Hire Agreement and Safety Procedures for the relevant beach wheelchair, and signing the indemnity form before the beach wheelchair could be used.
+Booking: use is FREE but bookings are essential, conditional upon users reading the Hire Agreement and Safety Procedures for the relevant beach wheelchair, and signing the indemnity form before the beach wheelchair can be used.
 A copy of the forms can be found below

-On Saturday and Sunday contact or visit the life saving clubs to see what times are available.
+Saturday and Sunday contact or visit the life saving clubs to see what times are available.

 Williamstown Swimming and Life Saving Club

 Altona Life Saving Club

 Accessible parking, toilets, and showers are available at both beaches